BioThumos/biothumos.github.io/content/Notes/gut.md

 	- octreotide
 	- prucalopride
-	- all help a little bit, no silver bullet once things get moving, may relapse at first → could be toxin release colonoscopy prep can help don't do enema, not strong enough? especially frequently
+	- all help a little bit, no silver bullet
+- once things get moving, may relapse at first → could be toxin release
+- colonoscopy prep can help
+	- don't do enema (not strong enough?), especially frequently
 - they don't know what the best probiotics is